-- (ii) Since the electrons are directly injected into the conduction band of the semiconductor from the excited state of the sensitizers, the holeelectron recombination within the semiconductor does not take place or at least less likely. - (iii) The choice of the semiconductors are based on the spectral region where the absorption of photons can take place and it is usually preferred to extend the absorption region as low energy as possible namely to visible and IR region.
-Hence the molecular structures of the sensitizers are chosen such that they will have absorption in the spectral region of the choice. - (iv) Since sensitizers (for this presentation it can be read as dyes) and the semiconductor are in electrical contact, there can be alterations of the electronic energy levels at the interface and it is preferable that the electron energy state in the sensitizers must be on par with that of the energy of the bottom of the conduction band of the semiconductor.
-This means that the energy band positions must be suitably altered at the semiconductor/sensitizer interface.
+the semiconductor/sensitizer interface.
 This brings us to a limitation that the sensitizers chosen should be such that their energy levels of the excited electrons should be capable of stabilizing the bottom of the conduction band edge.
 This is usually termed as moving the bottom of the conduction band edge downwards or negative conduction band shift due to favourbale dipolar field exerted by the sensitizer to the semiconductor.
-This may be at variance to conventional metal ion containing sensitizers like heteroleptic Ru(II)-dyes for which an opposite dipole effect has been reported thus increasing the value of the open circuit voltage, V(OC) [32].[ - (v) In a recent publication, [33] there has been an attempt to use an inverse sensitized photocathode in combination with the conventional sensitized photo-anodes (where electron injection was conceived to take place) so as to increase photon to electron yield several times as compared to the conventional n-DSCs.
+This may be at variance to conventional metal ion containing sensitizers like heteroleptic Ru(II)-dyes for which an opposite dipole effect has been reported thus increasing the value of the open circuit voltage , V(OC) [32].[

+- (v) In a recent publication, [33] there has been an attempt to use an inverse sensitized photo-anodes (where electron injection was conceived to take place) so as to increase photon to electron yield several times as compared to the conventional n-DSCs.
 This type of tandem pn-DSCs may be one of the possible alternatives however, it should be remarked that the available dyes for p-DSC are till now poor performers and hence there is a need to develop new systems which can function in this mode.
-These authors claim that the donoracceptor dyes, studied as photo-cathodic sensitizers, comprise a variable-length oligothiophene bridge, which provides control over the spatial separation of the photo-generated charge carriers. - (vi) It is appropriate that some comments are also available in the nature and structure of the sensitizers that have been tried for DSSC.
+It has been claimed that the donoracceptor dyes, studied as photo-cathodic sensitizers, comprise a variable-length oligothiophene bridge, which provides control over the spatial separation of the photo-generated charge carriers. - (vi) It is appropriate that some comments are also available in the nature and structure of the sensitizers that have been tried for DSSC.
 The logic for the selection of sensitizers must be (i) the required excitation energy must fall in the IR or visible region so that most part of the solar spectrum can be used.
-It means one has to have a fair idea of the available solar spectrum which is shown in Fig.2. (ii) The chosen sensitizer should be capable of covalently bonded to the semiconductor employed.
+It means one has to have a fair idea of the available solar spectrum which is shown in Fig.2. (ii) The chosen sensitizer should be capable of covalently bonded to the semiconductor employed. - (i) As mentioned elsewhere, there must be appropriate energetic position of the conduction band of the semiconductor which must be overlapping with the excited state energy of the electron in the sensitizer. - (ii) The hole electron recombination within the sensitizer should be minimum, this can be achieved to an extent from smaller size (length in case of polyene dyes) of sensitizers or in other words the electron path in the dye system should be as short as possible so that the electron is injected into the semiconductor before recombination takes place.

-Figure 1.2: The typical solar spectrum with relevant details marked in terms of energy and some typical semiconductor absorption maximum
+Figure 4: The typical solar spectrum with relevant details marked in terms of energy and some typical semiconductor absorption maximum